 In the book Bit by Bit: Social Research in the Digital Age, Princeton University professor of sociology Matthew Salganik writes about the tremendous opportunities for social science researchers.
 These opportunities involve researching and analyzing the tidal wave of information chronicling people’s day-to-day lives.
 In an interview with Lindsay McKenzie in Inside Higher Ed, Salganik explains the future challenge for social science researchers.
 The task will be to embrace new sources of social data and find optimal methods for extracting practical insight from the data that can be applied in business, government, and academia.

 Digital transformation is only one of the forces that are creating new avenues of research and new career options for social scientists.
-Individuals who are interested in careers as social science research assistants can begin by pursuing a degree in the field, such as an online bachelor’s in psychology.
+Individuals who are interested in careers as social science research assistants can begin by pursuing a degree in the field, such as an BA in psychology in online.

 What Does a Social Science Research Assistant Do?